smucclaw/documentation/index.rst

    - Clicking on one of the cards above,
    - Clicking a link on the sidebar to the left,
-   - Searching for what you need at the top right hand corner.
+   - Searching for what you need at the top right hand corner of the page, in the "Search the docs" box.

 .. toctree::
    :maxdepth: 1